Being in nutritional ketosis is the most important aspect of the keto diet and the main reason for its many advantages.

 Your best way to get into the nutritional state of ketosis is always by eating real keto foods.

-We wrote a comprehensive review about exogenous ketones supplement, what it is, how it works, the benefits, side effects, when to use and not to use as well as what to avoid when it comes to exogenous ketones.
-You can read it here!
+We wrote a comprehensive review about exogenous ketones supplements, including what it is, how it works, the benefits, side effects, when to use and not to use as well as what to avoid when it comes to exogenous ketones.

-How Do You Get Back in Ketosis After Cheat Days?
+How Do You Get Back in Ketosis After Drinking Alcohol or Having Cheat Days?

 If you cheat while doing keto, meaning that you eat a lot of carbs at once, you will be kicked out of ketosis.